haukened/gone/.github/instructions/default.instructions.md

 ---
 # GitHub Copilot Instructions for Gone

+## Project Purpose

+Gone is a minimal Go service for one-time secret sharing.
+Its goal is to provide a secure, simple, and efficient way to share secrets that can only be accessed once.

 ## You Must always:
 - After generating code, review it carefully for security and correctness.
 - All functions must have comprehensive GODoc comments, including parameters and return values.
 - Write unit tests for any new functionality.
+(See Testing section below.)
 - When tasks are complete, run:
   - `go fmt ./...` to format the code.
   - `go vet ./...` to check for issues.
   - `go test ./...` to run all tests and ensure everything passes.
   - `gosec ./...` to check for security vulnerabilities.

-## Project Purpose

-Gone is a minimal Go service for one-time secret sharing.
-Its goal is to provide a secure, simple, and efficient way to share secrets that can only be accessed once.

 ## Project Structure
 The project follows a minimal Go layout to keep code organized and maintainable: